 Herman Hesse

 Night veiled the forested plateau of the Hörselberg.
-In the east, fields of wheat rippled like a moonlit sea.
-Surging around a tumbledown stone cottage, where lived a poor farmer and his wife.
-Through the cracked roof tiles they watched the evening star glint overhead.
-Eyes fixed on it, the young woman writhed on the straw mattress.
-Screaming into the darkness, until, after many hours, a baby boy was born to them.
-His mother wrapped him in swaddling clothes and held him to her.
-Huddled together, the small family offered prayers to the sun that was rising over the mountains.
+In the east, fields of wheat rippled like a moonlit sea, surging around a tumbledown stone cottage, where lived a poor farmer and his wife.
+Through the cracked roof tiles, they watched the evening star glint overhead.
+Eyes fixed on it, the young woman writhed on the straw mattress, screaming into the darkness until, after many hours, a baby boy was born to them.
+His mother wrapped him in swaddling clothes, and held him to her.
+Huddled together, the small family offered prayers to the sun, that was rising over the mountains.

-Many weeks passed, but still they could not find a single woman to be his godmother.
-Sadly, Berend the farmer, kissed his wife and child, and set out for the nearest town.
+Many weeks passed but, still, they could not find a single woman to be his godmother.
+Sadly, Berend, the farmer, kissed his wife and child, and set out for the nearest town.

-Away through the fields and into the forest he walked.
-Pausing by a cluster of oaks that twisted away to reveal a sparkling river.
+Away through the fields, and into the forest, he walked, pausing by a cluster of oaks, that twisted away, to reveal a sparkling river.

-Ambling along its bank, he remembered as a child fishing for trout, and the way the churning waters gleamed silver in the sunlight.
-Downstream he saw the walled town, its turrets, and half-timbered buildings of ochre and slate.
-A bell tolled out into the overcast sky, and a pair of snow white doves ascended into the air.
+Ambling along its bank, he remembered, as a child, fishing for trout, and the way the churning waters gleamed silver in the sunlight.
+Downstream, he saw the walled town, its turrets, and half-timbered buildings, of ochre and slate.
+A bell tolled out into the overcast sky, and a pair of snow-white doves ascended into the air.

-Under the gate and over the cobbles Berend walked.
-Towards a fountain where children were playing, and bushels of corn were being unloaded from a cart.
-Dried herbs hung from the painted windows, while food scraps and excrement rotted on the ground.
+Under the gate, and over the cobbles, Berend walked, towards a fountain, where children were playing, and bushels of corn were being unloaded from a cart.
+Dried herbs hung from the painted windows, while food scraps, and excrement, rotted on the ground.
 Berend pulled a rag from his pocket and held it to his nose.
-Lowering his eyes, he heard the wounding laughter of the townsfolk, as they saw his threadbare coat and crumpled hat.
+Lowering his eyes, he heard the wounding laughter of the townsfolk, as they saw his threadbare coat, and crumpled hat.

-Turning aside he ascended the stone steps of the church.
-Alone, sunlight filtered through the stained glass windows, the air heavy with incense.
-All around the pews lay empty, the flowers wilted, and the candles, unlit.
+Turning aside, he ascended the stone steps of the church.
+Alone, in there, sunlight filtered through the stained glass windows, the air heavy with incense.
+All around, the pews lay empty, the flowers wilted, and the candles, unlit.
 Berend sat down, bowed his head, and offered prayers for his son.

-Leaving the church he was lost once more to the sea of down turned faces.
-Struggling through he seated himself beside a fountain.
+Leaving the church, he was lost once more to the sea of down-turned faces.
+Struggling through, he seated himself beside a fountain.

-Pulling a little bread from his pocket, he tore of a piece and offered it to a duckling who swam over to him.
-Berend watched it until the water stilled itself.
+Pulling a little bread from his pocket, he tore off a piece, and offered it to a duckling, which swam over to him.
+Berend watched it, until the water stilled itself.
 He gazed at his reflection.
 Hair flecked with silver, and the skin around his blue eyes, wrinkled, he hardly recognised himself.
 “Like the autumn leaves, how golden my hair once was.
 I feel as if I have been weathered like the rocky crags of the mountains…” He whispered to the water.

 “Your face shows a lifetime of happiness, strife and toil.
-A map of your days that none can read save yourself, and the one whom you have given your heart to.”
-He heard a woman’s voice and turned.
+A map of your days, that none can read, save yourself, and the one whom you have given your heart to.”
+He heard a woman”s voice, and turned.

-Overhead the sky was swollen with rainclouds, and the streets empty, save for a woman who stood beside him.
-Her hair rippled from spun gold to snow white and back again as he greeted her.
+Overhead, the sky was swollen with rain-clouds, and the streets were empty, save for the woman, who stood beside him.
+Her hair rippled, from spun gold, to snow white, and back again, as he greeted her.

 “Good afternoon.”